Good Samaritan Grants

 Fields of work: Basic Human Needs Poverty Alleviation & Services Employment Services Educational Access & Equity Economic Rights & Justice Disaster Relief / Humanitarian Aid Vaccines Show all

 Location of residency: Cuyahoga County, OhioView website Save

 2021 Updates Related to COVID-19

 - Good Samaritan grant awards will be prioritized according to the impact of the COVID-19 pandemic on an organization’s target population or on the organization’s ability to provide necessary and immediate goods and services.

-- Applications will be accepted on a rolling basis; grantees will be notified of grant approval within two weeks of application submission.
+- Applications will be accepted on a rolling basis; applicants will be notified of grant status within three weeks of application submission.

-- As in past years, we anticipate the average grant funding of around $5,000 upon application approval.
+- As in past years, we anticipate grant funding of around $5,000 upon application approval.

 Good Samaritan Grants Program